Tutorial Contribution Guidelines

 Immediately after the level 0 title, we add the metadata of the page, all the "jbake-" entries are mandatory.
 Some others are commented below:

-:jbake-type: tutorial :jbake-tags: tutorials :jbake-status: published :reviewed: 2019-01-25 :syntax: true :source-highlighter: pygments :toc: left :toc-title: :icons: font :description: NetBeans IDE Java Quick Start Tutorial - Apache NetBeans :keywords: Apache NetBeans, Tutorials, NetBeans IDE Java Quick Start Tutorial :experimental: :backslash: \
+:page-layout: tutorial :jbake-tags: tutorials :jbake-status: published :page-reviewed: 2019-01-25 :page-syntax: true :source-highlighter: pygments :toc: left :toc-title: :icons: font :description: NetBeans IDE Java Quick Start Tutorial - Apache NetBeans :keywords: Apache NetBeans, Tutorials, NetBeans IDE Java Quick Start Tutorial :experimental: :backslash: \

 This is a small description of the metadata: